-The requirement for pension providers to establish an independent oversight function that accesses the appropriateness and suitability of their activities has been around for a few years now.
+The requirement for pension providers to establish an independent oversight function that assesses the appropriateness and suitability of their activities has been around for a few years now.

 Following the release of pensions freedoms in 2015, Independent Governance Committees (IGC) were set up to access the value-for-money of workplace personal pensions in accumulation, i.e. before pension savings enter drawdown.
 Each IGC was set up by the pension provider to act in the best interests of the underlying customer or policyholder.